f5devcentral/f5-agility-labs-waf/docs/waf201/module1-elevated-bot/lab1/lab1.rst

 Lab 1: Elevated Bot Defense
 -------------------------------------------

-We began WAF102 with a Relaxed or "Signature Only" Bot Defense Profile that did not include any active challenges.
+We began WAF 102 with a Relaxed or "Signature Only" Bot Defense Profile that did not include any active challenges.
 Now to build on that knowledge, and **elevate** our security posture, we will create a Balanced Bot Mitigation Profile that includes active JavaScript challenges.

 **Balanced Mode Bot Profile Template Benefits**